gvwilson/thirdbit/_posts/2004/2004-12-30-why-i-teach.md

     universities were about doing research and creating new knowledge.
-Now that I'm in my forties, though, I've realized that what we're really doing here is teaching you how to take over the world---because whether you like it or not, you're going to have to one day.
+Now that I'm in my forties, though, I've realized that what we're really doing here is teaching you how to take over the world—because whether you like it or not, you're going to have to one day.
   </p>
   <p>